thestriver/AWS_SSA/AWS_SSA.md

 NoSQL Workbench is a unified visual tool that provides data modeling, data visualization, and query development features to help you design, create, query, and manage DynamoDB tables.

 Global tables replicate your DynamoDB tables automatically across your choice of AWS Regions.

+gateway endpoint + route table entry  = ensure that API calls to Amazon DynamoDB from Amazon EC2 instances in a VPC do not traverse the internet

+indexed metadata  =  DynamoDB

 <h2>AWS Cloud​Formation - IaC</h2>
 Speed up cloud provisioning with infrastructure as code